likicv/usysml-test-cases/test_cases.md

 ## Notes

-**NOTE 1**: This test case assumes that `*.sysml` file defines the namespace for the elements it contains.
+**NOTE 1**: This test case assumes that each `*.sysml` file defines the namespace for the elements it contains.
 The top level namespace bounded by the file is assigned to the element `Root`.

 **NOTE 2**: Currently, the Pilot implementation pocesses the last example above with no errors, but issues a warning: